 Hoe flanel wordt gemaakt

-Flannel looks like a simple fabric.
-Soft, matte, and colorful.
-Because of this, it's often forgotten how much technology and choice goes into that single roll of fabric.
-Understanding how flannel is made also reveals why quality, weight, and behavior vary so much between seemingly similar products.
+Flannel appears to be a simple fabric.
+Soft, matte, colorful.
+Precisely because of this, it is often forgotten how much technique and how many choices lie behind that single roll of fabric.
+Those who understand how flannel is made also understand why quality, weight, and behavior differ so much between seemingly comparable products.

 This is the process, step by step.